-The perfect way to find great books for the preschool age group is our Little Birdie Books book boxes.
+The perfect way to find great books for the preschool age group is our Little Birdie Books 6 month membership and book boxes.
 We have done all the hard work for you by finding the most captivating and enriching picture books and have steered clear of ones that may be commonly on the bookshelves in many homes.

 Check out all our book boxes and subscriptions on our SHOP page.